EdutainmentLIVE/edutainmentlive.github.io/_posts/2018-06-08-upgrading-ghc.markdown

 # Haskell In Production: A GHC Upgrade Success Story

-Version upgrade nightmares are so common that they become almost expected.
+Version upgrade nightmares are so common that they have become almost expected.
 Update the compiler one patch level, or a library version, and the work spirals into a much larger project.
 This is a story of going forward two versions in GHC, and updating our libraries at the same time.
 Oh and doing it with minimal fuss.

 To begin, I will give a quick description of the codebase and a rundown of what changed during